UWPCE-PythonCert/Py300/source/debugging.rst

 If all else fails...

 Write out an email that describes the problem:

 - include the stacktrace
 - include steps you have taken to find the bug
 - inlude the relative function of your code

-Often after writing out this email, you will realize what you forgot to check, and more often than not, after you hit send.
+Often after writing out this email, you will realize what you forgot to check, and more often than not, this will happen just after you hit send.

 .. nextslide::